DialectGen: Benchmarking and Improving Dialect Robustness in Multimodal Generation: Experiments

 \paragraph*{Dialect-wise Performance Drop}

-In addition to overall performance, we record each model's performance drop on each dialect, measured by VQAScore.
-Based on the color heatmap in \Cref{tab:main-benchmark-results}, we can clearly see that the most severe performance drops occur for ChE and InE for most models, while AAE and SgE also suffer significant performance decreases.
-On the other hand, models generally do not see a very significant performance drop for BrE, which is expected given the relatively higher-resource nature of the dialect.
+In addition to overall performance, we record each model's performance drops for every dialect.
+From the color heatmap in \Cref{tab:main-benchmark-results}, we can clearly see that the majority of models experience the most severe performance degradations with ChE and InE input, while also suffering significant performance drops with AAE and SgE input.
+On the other hand, model performances generally do not degrade significantly for BrE, which can be attributed to BrE being a relatively higher-resource dialect in training datasets.
+In \Cref{app:text_encoder_data_analysis}, we further analyze lexeme appearance frequencies in training datasets and show correlation with observed performance drops.